perfectomobile/examples/README.md

 <tr>
 <td>DeviceFactory</td>
 <td>
-Tthis factory return the next available device in Perfecto Mobile cloud based on the OS (Android or iOS)
+This factory return the next available device in Perfecto Mobile cloud based on the OS (Android or iOS)
 </td>
 </tr>
 </table>